Innovista: Select accomplishments

 The University of South Carolina's Arnold School of Public Health is a leader in biomedical research, health disparities, bioterrorism preparedness, and disease prevention.
 In 2006, the Arnold School opened its new $26 million LEED-certified research facility on Assembly Street with additional space in the Discovery I building on Greene Street.

-USC's Darla Moore School of Business, whose undergraduate international business program ranks number 1 in the nation, is relocating to the Innovation District, at Assembly and Greene Streets, to a new $90 million structure scheduled for completion by December 2013.
-The carbon-free, LEED-certified, 260,000 square foot facility will feature state-of-the-art classroom and meeting space, modern faculty and staff offices, a 500-seat auditorium for academic events and performances, and a rooftop terrace and pavilion.
+USC's Darla Moore School of Business, whose undergraduate international business program ranks number 1 in the nation, was relocating to the Innovation District, at Assembly and Greene Streets, to a new $90 million structure scheduled for completion by December 2013.

 University of South Carolina professor Ken Reifsnider, a member of the National Academy of Engineers and the Scientific Advisory Board for the U.S. Air Force, creates high-performing, lower-cost composite alternatives for aerospace applications.
 His work has helped spawn a new Lightning Response Laboratory at the SCRA USC Innovation Center, which will refine the understanding of how modern aircraft and other structures are affected by electrical storms.
 This advanced material research will have implications for commercial airline manufacturers such as Boeing, which recently opened a manufacturing facility in North Charleston, South Carolina.

-With the help of Innovista and leaders from the University and the S.C.
+With the help of Innovista and leaders from the university and the S.C.
 Department of Commerce, USC alums Bill and Lou Kennedy are expanding their Florida-based company, Nephron Pharmaceuticals, to the Midlands with a $313 million manufacturing plant in Lexington, South Carolina scheduled for completion in 2014.

 The USC Columbia Technology Incubator is home to many university startup companies.
 To date, the Incubator has graduated 31 companies from its program and created 754 jobs with an average salary of more than $63,000.